Sheikhsar: Sheikhsar State

-The Jat zamindar Pandu Godara of Ladhadia was in love with Malki, the daughter of the Jat zamindar Raisal Beniwal of Raslana and the princess Malki also loved him.
-But her father got her married to the Jat zamindar Phula Saharan of the princely state of Bharag.
-Princess Malki sent a message through her spy to King Pandu Godara that he should take her away.
-Taking this message, Pandu Godara attacked Bhadaga with his army and went away with Malki.
-Due to this action of his, other Jat rulers attacked the princely state of Pandu Godara and Pandu could not fight them alone, so he took the help of Rao Bika, son of Rao Jodha, with his help he escaped from Ladhadia but his princely state Ladhadia suffered heavy losses.
-Later Godara Jats established a new princely state, Sheikhsar and Pandu Godara donated his entire princely state to Rao Bika in return for his help, which later came to be known as the princely state of Bikaner, from here the Jat dynasty ended on Jangladesh and the Rajput dynasty began.
+king Pandu Godar of Ladhadia was in love with Malki, the daughter of the king Raisal Beni of Raslana and the princess Malki also loved him.
+But her father got her married to king Phula Saharan of the princely state of Bharag.
+Princess Malki sent a message through her spy to King Pandu Godar that he should take her away.
+Taking this message, Pandu Godar attacked Bhadaga with his army and went away with Malki.
+Due to this action of his, other rulers attacked the princely state of Pandu Godara and Pandu could not fight them alone, so he took the help of Rao Bika, son of Rao Jodha, with his help he escaped from Ladhadia but his princely state Ladhadia suffered heavy losses.
+Later Godars established a new princely state, Sheikhsar and Pandu Godar gave his entire princely state to Rao Bika in return for his help, which later came to be known as the princely state of Bikaner.